Are We Alone?

 The search for life beyond Earth is really just getting started, but science has an encouraging early answer: there are plenty of planets in the galaxy, many with similarities to our own.
 But what we don’t know fills volumes.

 Observations from the ground and from space have confirmed thousands of planets beyond our solar system.
-Our galaxy likely holds trillions.
+Our galaxy likely holds at least 100 billion.
 But so far, we have no evidence of life beyond Earth.
 Is life in the cosmos easily begun, and commonplace?
 Or is it incredibly rare?

 How big is the Milky Way galaxy?
 Make the jump to light-years as we cruise through our galaxy.
 Video